eugenewebdevs/resources/internships.md

 There are a few issues that often make a business hesitant to take on an internship.

 - Unknown expectations
-- Not obvious tasks for the intern
+- Non-obvious tasks for the intern
 - Having someone in person in a remote first work culture
 - Adding a non employee to work tools (Slack Jira, etc...)